Wayne H. Strawn II

 The Marshall County Administrative Division files all reports and record-keeping which is required by law.
 They coordinate and process all court summons, subpoenas, warrants, Sheriff foreclosure sales, and all other records which are mandated by law to be maintained.

-Regarding any Freedom of information request, (FOIA) current officers are Carrie Fidler (office manager) and Heather Reuter.
+Regarding any Freedom of information request, (FOIA) current officers are Carrie Fidler (office manager).
 Any request should be directed to them in writing.

 Firearms Owner’s Identification card forms are available on request at the Sheriff’s Office which is open 24/7.
 There is also a link on this web-site to the Illinois FOID application on line.